Alexxy360/Echoes/README.md

 > "Jak Cię widzą, tak Cię słyszą."
 (As you are seen, so you are heard.)

+## 🎸 Inspiration & Concept

+This project is a technical and artistic tribute to the song **"Echoes"** from Pink Floyd's 1971 album, *Meddle*.

+> *"Overhead the albatross hangs motionless upon the air / And deep beneath the rolling waves in labyrinths of coral caves / The echo of a distant time comes willowing across the sand"*

 ## 🌟 Key Features

 * **📍 Real-time Presence:** Visualize nearby users on a dynamic map using `MapKit`.